HoMedics to Become the Official Sound-Conditioning Partner of the National Sleep Foundation

-COMMERCE TOWNSHIP, Mich., June 5, 2018 /PRNewswire/ -- HoMedics, manufacturer of bestselling sound-therapy products, is the new, official sleep-conditioning partner of the National Sleep Foundation.
-More than 10 HoMedics sleep-conditioning and sleep-therapy products for adults and infants will feature the National Sleep Foundation's seal, indicating they align with the Foundation's mission of improving sleep health and well-being through sleep education, and the incorporation of sleep science in products to encourage restful sleep.
+COMMERCE TOWNSHIP, Mich., June 5, 2018 /PRNewswire-USNewswire/ -- HoMedics, manufacturer of bestselling sound-therapy products, is the new, official sleep-conditioning partner of the National Sleep Foundation.
+More than 10 HoMedics sleep-conditioning and sleep-therapy products for adults and infants will feature the National Sleep Foundation's seal, indicating they align with the Foundation's mission of encouraging sleep health and well-being through sleep education, and the incorporation of sleep science in products to promote restful sleep.

 "We're excited about working with HoMedics on educating Americans about the importance of sound conditioners for providing noise-free sleep," said David Cloud, CEO of the National Sleep Foundation.
 "Combining the National Sleep Foundation's cause to improve sleep health and safety through education with these high-quality products accelerates the Foundation's ability to help the public."